Developing good habits helps us focus on things that need our attention most.

 10. Using shopping as entertainment

-You know people with compulsive shopping habits.
-Maybe you are one.
-Spending creates a high that's addictive and can severely damage your budget and the financial security of your family.
+Perhaps you know people with compulsive shopping habits.
+Maybe you are one of them.
+Spending creates a high that’s addictive and can severely damage your budget and the financial security of your family.

-Build a better habit: Try a spending fast, remove your name from catalog lists, stay out of stores and hang out with friends whose idea of fun doesn't include shopping.
+Build a better habit: Try spending fast.
+Remove your name from catalog lists, stay out of stores and hang out with friends whose idea of fun doesn’t include shopping.